-The Elder Scrolls V: Skyrim - An Action RPG
+The Elder Scrolls V: Skyrim: An Action RPG

 Skyrim is a familiar title for gaming fans around the world.
 It is the fifth installment in The Elder Scrolls series by Bethesda Game Studios.
 The game is so successful that in its initial week of release, 7 million copies were sold.

-Set in an open world and famous for its nonlinear gameplay, you can explore the land at will, postpone quests if you wish, and travel to towns, cities and dungeons.
+Set in an open world and famous for its nonlinear gameplay, you can explore the land at will; postpone quests if you wish; and travel to towns, cities, and dungeons.
 This aspect of Skyrim is what captivated so many players.
 With the game's in-depth world, players are never going to lack fun and adventure.

-If you have enjoyed Skyrim, then you might be looking for games with a similar gameplay.
+If you have enjoyed Skyrim, then you might be looking for games with similar gameplay.
 Here's a list of games like Skyrim that you may also enjoy.

-5 Games Like Skyrim
+Top 5 Games Similar to Skyrim

 1. Dark Souls

-Dark Souls is an open world action role-playing video game developed by From Software.
-This game is well-known for its difficulty, as you need careful decision-making to make significant progress in the game.
+Dark Souls is an open-world action role-playing video game developed by From Software.
+This game is well known for its difficulty, as you need careful decision-making to make significant progress in the game.

 Set in an open-world and hostile environment, you can travel to and from different areas to battle with monsters.
 Upon killing an enemy, you are awarded souls, the amount of which depends on how tough the enemy is.
 You can also gain humanity, although this is much rarer.
 Certain weapons increase in damage whenever you possess humanity.
 However, Dark Souls is not just your typical hack and slash game.
 If you die, you will lose your souls and humanity.
 You have one chance to recollect them by returning to the location of your death.
 But if you fail, you lose them permanently.